-The CSS program will end on June 30, 2019 and will become a pathway through the CHANT model.
-The Community Health Access and Navigation in Tennessee (CHANT) program will begin on July 1, 2019.
+The CSS program ended on June 30, 2019 and will become a pathway through the CHANT model.
+The Community Health Access and Navigation in Tennessee (CHANT) program began on July 1, 2019.

 Pharmacy - 3572

 The Health Department will have a safe, well-maintained and well-managed medication and vaccine supply, in compliance with all pharmaceutical regulations.
 The Health Department Pharmacy was organized to take care of Hamilton County clients in their Pharmaceutical and Vaccine needs.